dxw/playbook/playbook.md

 * We don't risk misunderstanding the problem by writing it down based on a verbal explanation
-* We can formally track the changes that people ask for, by documenting them in tickets that we can look at later if need to
+* We can formally track the changes that people ask for, by documenting them in tickets that we can look at later if we need to
-* We can be sure that requests are coming from people who are authorised to submit them

-For these reasons, we do not do any work on a client website or service unless we are working on a development sprint or on a relevant ticket.
+For these reasons, we do not do any work on a client website or service unless we are working during scheduled development time or on a relevant ticket.
 We think this is really important.

-#### Support sprints
+#### Support weeks

-We work on tickets by having a developer on a support sprint.
-Developers are assigned to support for two weeks at a time and work on tickets for the duration of the sprint.
+We work on tickets by having a developer assigned to our support team on a weekly rota.
+Developers work on tickets for the duration of their support week.
 If there is a ticket they need another developer to help with, this work is scheduled.

-#### Client experience (AKA: ticket principles)

-##### Be responsive

-Clients expect us to deal with their issues promptly.
-But they understand that this isn't always possible.
-They are generally forgiving of the fact that we're sometimes busy, and they understand that some issues are complex and require long investigations.

-The thing most clients value above all else is being kept informed of what is going on.
-The first quality of a good ticket experience is responsiveness: we keep clients informed of what we're doing, even if there hasn't been much progress.

-##### Stick to your commitments

-It's really important that we do what we say we'll do, and don't promise things we can't deliver.
-If we're unable to deal with a ticket in good time and leave an update saying we'll work on it tomorrow, we must meet that commitment.

-It is doubly bad to fail to meet a commitment and not say anything about it.
-Responsiveness is always the priority.
-So if for some reason we couldn't do what we said we'd do, we always respond to say so.

-##### Make a good impression

-In tickets as in all things, we are mindful of dxw's [values](#values).

-Most clients' routine contact with us is via support tickets, so it's vital that our clients' experience of the support system is a good one, and also that they have a positive experience with us personally.

-We are always considerate, and think about what style of response is best.
-For example, technical clients may appreciate short, information-dense responses, while non-technical clients might perceive that style as rude or dismissive.

-In general:

-* We are personable, friendly and helpful
-* If things look like they're going to get difficult or the client seems unhappy, we are honest and assume good faith
-* If we screw something up, we take responsibility and apologise.
-If the client seems very upset, we let a delivery lead know.
-* If we do become annoyed or frustrated by a ticket, we respond later or speak to a delivery lead about reassigning it.

-##### Don't over-deliver

-Of course, every client would like us to go the extra mile to solve their problem.
-But they also understand that to do that for them would mean bad service for another client - or that we never get to their issue, because we're too busy gold-plating the solution to someone else's.

-While we do everything we can to make sure the client is happy with our solution, we are also mindful of what's practical.
-We don't do serious bits of development work on tickets, or trial new approaches.
-We don't play with new tools or sink hours into interesting bugs.
-We set those things aside, and do them later.

-The main purpose of a ticket is to take some action that solves the problem, as quickly as possible.
-Generally speaking, we do the most time-efficient thing that we can.
-Of several potential solutions that solve the problem, assuming none is a bad one, we do the one which can be implemented the most quickly.

 #### Deciding what to work on

-You are free to work on whichever of your assigned tickets you think is most important.
+Developers on support are free to work on whichever tickets they are assigned to and think is most important.
 But there are some important things to bear in mind.

 ##### Triage